romaonthego/RESideMenu/README.md

 @property (assign, readwrite, nonatomic) BOOL parallaxEnabled;
 ```

-You can implement `RESideMenuDelegate` protocol delegate to receive notifications:
+You can implement `RESideMenuDelegate` protocol delegate to receive the following messages:

 ```objective-c
 ```